 How is Lottery Revenue Distributed?

 About 50% to 60% of the money that goes into the lottery is paid to winners (not only does this cover the cost of multi-million dollar prizes, but it also pays for thousands of smaller prizes).
 In addition to the prizes for the winners, retailers also get a bonus for selling the jackpot-winning tickets.
 These prizes account for nearly 5% of gross lottery revenue.
-Another 10% of the lottery income pays to run the game including administration fees, staff salaries, advertisements, legal fees, printing of the tickets, and other overhead charges required to keep the game running.
+Another 10% of the lottery income pays to run the game including administration fees, staff salaries, advertisements, legal fees, the printing of the tickets, and other overhead charges required to keep the game running.

 After that, the rest of the money is distributed among the states who participate.
 Take the Powerball lottery as an example, funds are distributed depending upon the sale of the tickets in each state.
 The more tickets a state sells, the bigger portion of the revenue they receive.
 The US Census Board states that state-administrated lotteries bring in about $21 million.

 Most states allocate the money raised from lotteries to social services.
 Most also allocate a certain percentage of the money to address gambling addiction.
 Other states use a significant percentage of their revenue to fund budget shortfalls in areas like the police force, roadwork, or other social services.
 For the most part, lottery revenue supports social and public service.
 14 states spend nearly all of their lottery funds on education, either through the public school system or through college scholarship programs.